 We received our MFAs from Brooklyn College, where we attended the Performance and Interactive Media Arts Program as a collaborative duo.
 In 2012, we founded John Cage Memorial Park, an artist residency project on 4 ½ acres of family land in the fishing village of Chance, Maryland.
 We also co-founded and curated W.O.R.K., an alternative community art space on the Downtown Plaza in Salisbury, MD. from 2012-2018.
 Our work has been presented both nationally and internationally in festivals, private and non-profit galleries, established and DIY performance venues.

-David is currently Assistant Professor and Area Head of New Media Art at Salisbury University, and Tara is Galleries Manager and Curator of the Electronic Gallery, also at Salisbury University in Salisbury, MD.
+David is currently Associate Professor and Area Head of New Media Art at Salisbury University, and Tara is Gallery Director and Curator for the Kohl Gallery at Washington College in Chestertown, MD.